simp/pupmod-simp-simp_gitlab/README.md

  * Warnings or other important notices.

 ### Setup Requirements **OPTIONAL**

+If using this module from an isolated network, ensure that package and repo management are disabled from the module and that the `gitlab-ce` or `gitlab-ee` package is installed.
+Be sure that the `$::simp_gitlab::editon` parameter is set to the correct edition.

 **FIXME:** Ensure the *Setup Requirements* section is correct and complete, then remove this message!